 And that sign-up bonus?
-It’s pretty easy to reach the spending requirements, assuming that you can spend $500 in purchases within the first three billing cycles.
-Add the fact that there’s a 0% introductory APR for 15 months, bonus rewards on grocery store purchases during the first year and no annual fee, and you’ll see why the Chase Freedom Unlimited is among our favorite flat-rate cards.
+Adding extra value to everyday spending categories like dining and travel help elevate this card above its competitors.
+Add the fact that there’s a 0% introductory APR for 15 months, an extra 1.5% cash back bonus during the first year of account holding and no annual fee, and you’ll see why the Chase Freedom Unlimited is among our favorite flat-rate cards.

 Here’s a look at the card’s new details and whether or not it may be a good fit for you.